beppodb/PowerMon/doc/Firmware/Programming_PowerMon_Firmware.md

 avrdude.exe done.
 Thank you.
 ```

-##System Verification with PuTTY##
+## System Verification with PuTTY ##

-Use the same settings as before to connect to the PowerMon via PuTTY
+Use the same settings as before to connect to the PowerMon via PuTTY.

 You will initially see a blank screen.
 Entering `t` followed by `Ctrl-J` will
 print the current system time while 'v' followed by 'Ctrl-J' will print the